-From 2019 onwards, this course will also be available to be taken as individual CPD units.
+This course is also available to be taken as individual CPD units.
 Contact us to find out more.

 MSc Clinical Research gives applicants the opportunity to develop the skills necessary to design, carry out and report a research study that is clinically applicable, scientifically sound and relevant to patients.
 Throughout the course you will be able to focus on a clinical area that interests you, making it relevant to what you do.